Total T3 is one of many thyroid lab tests but few are more important.

 The answer is relatively simple.

-You should focus on therapies, treatments, and medications which help you maintain a high normal total T3 in the optimal range.
+You should focus on therapies, treatments, and medications that help you maintain a high normal total T3 in the optimal range.

 Because T3 is one of the best measurements of thyroid status in the body, you can use this test to help you understand how well (or not) your body is utilizing thyroid hormone.